Location: Town of Webster, Monroe County

 Size: 163.4 acres

-Description: This Town of Webster preserve includes majestic old growth forest, open field, and a small meadow.
-Maintained by the Friends of Webster Trails, a variety of trails offer beautiful views of grassland fields, wildflowers, and a spectacular old growth forest.
-Hikers may see turkey, deer, and a variety of birds.
+Description: This Town of Webster owned nature preserve includes majestic old growth forest, open field, and a small meadow.
+Maintained by the Friends of Webster Trails, a variety of trails offer beautiful views of meadows, wildflowers, and spectacular old growth trees.
+Hikers may see butterflies, dragonflies, deer, and a variety of birds.

 Trail Description: Walking trails have been established into the Big Woods, around the Big Field, and connecting to other Town of Webster Trails.
 A parking lot is located at the corner of Vosburg and Drumm Roads.
 Trails begin at this point and lead into Big Woods.